sidroopdaska/SelfDrivingCar/VehicleDetectionAndTracking/README.md

 2. **Histogram of color values**: Although the raw color values provide us useful information, to be able to stay robust to changes in object appearance we also included the distribution of color values.
 This removes our dependence from the object's structure and allows for variations in aspects and orientations to be matched.

 3. **Histogram of Oriented Gradients (HOG)**: In addition to the color information, knowledge of the shape of the object was also considered useful in performing classification.
 As a result, HOG features were appended to the overall feature vector.
-HOG was chosen due to its robustness to noise over simply including per pixel gradient information.
+HOG was chosen due to its robustness to noise over simply including per pixel gradient information. <br/><br/> For this project, scikit-image's ```hog()``` API was used.

 ### 2.2 Data standardisation